 In Rhode Island, the Ocean State Libraries represent a network of public libraries from Woonsocket to Westerly.
 These libraries provide FREE access to books, safe spaces to work and play, classes and even outdoor space.

-While library access has rapidly changed throughout the pandemic, the Ocean State Libraries have worked hard to ensure that Rhode Island residents still have access to books, wherever they arre!
+The Ocean State Library network works hard to ensure that Rhode Island residents have access to books, wherever they are!
 Check out the resources below to see how you can engage with and learn from your local library branch:

 Consult this map to find the library nearest to you.